IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about Postgres <https://www.postgresql.org/>'_

-.. _Learn more about Postgres <https://www.postgresql.org/>
+.. _Learn more about Postgres: <https://www.postgresql.org/>

 User accounts
 ----------------